Monday, November 12, 2007

 - Download the complete package (eg "Palm TX (all)").

-How would our TX with Angstrom / Opie running instead of PalmOS
+How would our TX with Angstrom / Opie instead of running PalmOS

-- I can use?
-"X" device files you posted to "Y" device: NO, each package is for a specific device TX, T5 ...).
+- Can I use "X" device files you posted to "Y" device: No, each package is for a specific device TX, T5 ...).